PaulBGD/react-native-image-slider/README.md

 ### Props

+* `width`: controls the width.
+By default the width is static.
+Specify this property to change the width
 * `height`: controls the height.
-By default the height is static, is this if you want the height to change
+By default the height is static.
+Specify this property to change the height
 * `onPositionChanged`: called when the current position is changed
 * `position`: used for controlled components
 * `onPress`: returns an object with image url and index of image pressed